dalemartyn/dalestillman.com/src/blog/2020-06-14-getting-started-with-docker.md

 We can see which containers are running using `docker ps` (`docker ps -a` to include containers not currently running), stop containers using `docker stop`, start them again using  `docker start <container-name>`.

 ## Building container images
 We can build container images using a `Dockerfile`.
-A Dockerfile is simply a text-based script of instructions that is used to create a container image.
+A Dockerfile is a text-based script of instructions that is used to create a container image.

 ```
 FROM node:12-alpine